onomatopeia/pyspark-event-counter/README.md

     ```

 ## Local Environment
+The code was tested locally under Python 3.6.5, Spark 2.3.2 (for Hadoop 2.7),
+and Java HotSpot(TM) 64-Bit Server VM, 1.8.0_121.
+`events_counter.py` and `data_generator.py` scripts are Python 2.7 compliant.

 ### [Optional] Generate Test Data
 In `test/data` folder you can find a `region.csv` file with a list of districts in New Zealand.